microsoftgraph/microsoft-graph-docs-contrib/concepts/application-proxy-configure-api.md

 |[connectorGroup](https://docs.microsoft.com/graph/api/resources/connectorGroup?view=graph-rest-beta)| [Create connectorGroup](https://docs.microsoft.com/graph/api/resources/connectorgroup?view=graph-rest-beta) <br> [Add connector to connectorGroup](https://docs.microsoft.com/graph/api/connector-post-memberof?view=graph-rest-beta) <br> |
 |[servicePrincipals](https://docs.microsoft.com/graph/api/resources/serviceprincipal?view=graph-rest-1.0)|[Create servicePrincipal](https://docs.microsoft.com/graph/api/serviceprincipal-post-serviceprincipals?view=graph-rest-beta&tabs=http) <br> [Update servicePrincipal](https://docs.microsoft.com/graph/api/serviceprincipal-update?view=graph-rest-1.0&tabs=http) <br> [Create appRoleAssignments](https://docs.microsoft.com/graph/api/serviceprincipal-post-approleassignments?view=graph-rest-beta)|

->[!NOTE]
+> [!NOTE]
-> The requests shown in this article uses sample values.
+> The requests shown in this article use sample values.
 You will need update these.
-The response objects shown may also be shortened for readability.
-All the properties will be returned from an actual call.
+The response objects shown might also be shortened for readability.

 ## Step 1: Create an application

 ### Sign in to Microsoft Graph Explorer (recommended), Postman, or any other API client you use

 1. Start [Microsoft Graph Explorer](https://developer.microsoft.com/graph/graph-explorer).
-2. Select **Sign-In with Microsoft** and sign in using an Azure AD global administrator or App Admin credentials.
+2. Select **Sign-in with Microsoft** and sign in using an Azure AD global administrator or App Admin credentials.
-3. Upon successful sign-in, you'll see the user account details in the left pane.
+3. Upon successful sign in, you'll see the user account details in the left pane.

 ### Create an application

-To configure Application Proxy for an app using the API, you must first create an application, add a service principal to the app, then update the application's **onPremisesPublishing** property to configure the App Proxy settings.
-When creating the application set the application's **signInAudience** to "AzureADMyOrg".
+To configure Application Proxy for an app using the API, you create an application, add a service principal to the app, and then update the application's **onPremisesPublishing** property to configure the App Proxy settings.
+When creating the application, set the application's **signInAudience** to "AzureADMyOrg".

 #### Request